How to Take Perfect Notes with Your Voice Using AI and Notion

 apps.apple.com

 It is currently the only app I can find that will automatically upload files to Dropbox after you finish recording.
-I haven’t been able to find any app that will do this for Google Drive or OneDrive.

 When Pipedream detects your file, click it in the Event Selector:

-Choosing an event.
+Choosing the test event.

 Hit Continue.